dddrrreee/cs140e-25win/labs/16-fat32-readonly/README.md

   `staff.fat32.o`), and it should automatically run a test of the MBR.
 Let us know immediately if this doesn't work---some SD cards don't work with the SD driver we use.
-    - Tests 0 and 1 should work.
-Tests 2 will partially work, but some of them require you to copy files to the SD card first (described later in the README).
 - If make isn't working, open the makefile and replace `CFLAGS_EXTRA` with `CFLAGS`
 - Once the test works, change the Makefile to not use the staff object files.

-We will do a fancy hello world:
-  1. Write a simple read-only file system that can read from your SD card.
-  2. Use it to read in a `hello-f.bin` from the disk.
-  3. Jump to it and run this program.

 It's kind of cool that we can write a read-only FS for (arguably) the most widely-used file system out there.
 With that said, since we are using a